Relative Bias Under Imperfect Identification in Observational Causal Inference: Bias decompositions

 \begin{theorem}[Bias of IV estimate] \hypertarget{thm-iv}{} The bias of \(\tau_\iv\) is given by where \(\beta_{w_z}, \beta_u, \varphi_u\) correspond to the parameters in Eq.~\ref{eq-struct}.

 \end{theorem}

-The bias in Eq.~\ref{eq-iv-bias-r2} depends on three key terms: (a) a scaling factor depends on the strength of the instrument, (b) bias from violations in the exclusion restriction, and (c) the bias from violations in instrument exogeneity.
-We discuss each of these terms in more detail below.
+The bias in Eq.~\ref{eq-iv-bias-r2} depends on three key terms: (a) a scaling factor depends on the strength of the instrument, (b) bias from violations in the exclusion restriction, as captured by \(\hliv{\beta_{w_z}}\), and (c) the bias from violations in instrument exogeneity, captured by the term \(\hlsoo{\beta_{u}} \cdot \hliv{\varphi_u}\).

-\subparagraph{Violations in Exclusion Restriction.} The bias that arises from violations in the exclusion restriction, Eq.~\ref{eq-iv-bias-r2}(b), is directly proportional to the \(\beta_{w_z}\) coefficient from Eq.~\ref{eq-struct}.
-The main driver is \(\hliv{R_{Y \sim W_Z \mid W_Y, Z, U}}\), which directly maps to the violation of Assumption \ref{a-iv-excl}, measuring how related the instrument \(W_Z\) is to the outcome \(Y\), after conditioning on \(\{W_Y, Z, U\}\).
-Here, \(R_{Y \sim W_Z \mid W_Y, Z, U}\) is scaled by \((1-R^2_{Z \sim W_Z \mid W_Y})^{-1}\), which represents how strong or weak the underlying instrument is.
-Paradoxically, when \(R^2_{Z \sim W_Z \mid W_Y}\) is high, this implies that the instrument is stronger, which \emph{increases} the sensitivity to potential violations of exclusion restriction.
-This term interacts with the scaling term, Eq.~\ref{eq-iv-bias-r2}(a).
-While ostensibly counterintuitive, consider the extreme setting in which \(R^2_{Z \sim W_Z \mid W_Y} \approx 1\).
-In other words, the instrument \(W_Z\) almost exactly covaries with the treatment \(Z\).
-Then the total effect on \(Y\) is a combination of the treatment effect \(\tau\) and the effect of the exclusion restriction.
-The IV estimator will assign all of the total effect to \(\tau\), causing more bias.
+The first term is a scaling factor, which is comprised of fully observable quantities.
+While the scaling factor does not depend on violations in the underlying IV assumptions, it will amplify any potential violations.
+Notably, the scaling factor depends on the strength of the underlying instrumental variable as measured by \(R_{Z\sim W_Z\mid W_Y}\).
+In settings when there is a weak instrument, \(R_{Z\sim W_Z\mid W_Y}\) will be low, and even in the presence of very weak violations in the underlying assumptions, the overall bias incurred by an IV estimator will be relatively large.
+This is on top of any inferential challenges, such as high variance and non-normality, that arise from weak instruments even when the IV assumptions hold exactly \citep{andrews2019weak}.

+The second term is \(\hliv{\beta_{w_z}}\), which measures how related the instrument \(W_Z\) is to the outcome \(Y\), after conditioning on \(\{W_Y, Z, U\}\).
+This is a direct representation of violations in the exclusion restriction.